tighten/phpreleases/README.md

   }
     ```
   </details>
-- GET `/releases/latest`: Returns a string value of the latest release of the highest major release
+- GET `/releases/latest`: Returns a string value of the latest release of the highest major release.
   <details>
   <summary>Sample Response</summary>